QUIQQER/QSetup/readme.md

 # QUIQQER Setup

-With the QUIQQER Setup you can install QUIQQER fast and easily
+With the QUIQQER Setup you can install QUIQQER fast and easily.

 ## How do I install QUIQQER?

-### The installation via a webserver (like Apache):
++ Download the QUIQQER Setup (http://update.quiqqer.com/quiqqer.zip)

-Download the following two files and copy it to your web folder where you want to install quiqqer.
++ Extract the ZIP

-+ index.php
++ Upload to your webserver folder

-+ quiqqer.phar
+### The installation via Browser:

-Than open the index.php in your browser and follow the installation instructions.
+Open the index.php in your browser and follow the installation instructions.

 ### The installation via bash is quite simpler

-Execute the following command at the directory where you want to install quiqqer:
+Execute the following command:

-    curl -s -o quiqqer.phar http://update.quiqqer.com/quiqqer.phar; php quiqqer.phar
+    php quiqqer.php

 Please follow the installation instructions.
 Thats it.